khushitejwani/ML-Calories-Burnt-Prediction/README.md

 Colaboratory and combined into one data frame which was then used for processing.
 Exercise.csv has 8 attributes and 15000 instances whereas calories.csv has 2 attributes and
 15000 instances.

+It can be concluded that XGBoost Regressor is the best regression technique for the above dataset or any dataset which includes numeric attributes only and the attributes have high multicollinearity.
+Ridge regression may outperform MLR as it improves the accuracy of the regression model and prevents overfitting.